Cartaya: Situation

 Comarca of the Costa Occidental de Huelva.

 The municipality of Cartaya is located in the southwest of the province of Huelva.
 It lies on the estuary of the Piedra river, which forms the southern and eastern edge of the territory.
 The main settlement of Cartaya is situated upstream on the east bank of the Piedra.
 The smaller settlement of El Rompido is further upstream, on the estuary itself, while El Portil – which falls partly within Punta Umbría – is right at the river-mouth, on the Atlantic coast.

-The municipality covers an area of 226.4 km^{2} with an average altitude of 26 masl.
+The municipality covers an area of 226.4 km2 with an average altitude of 26 masl.